 To facilitate a year-over-year comparison of our operations, we typically present certain operating statistics for the periods included in this presentation on a comparable hotel basis.
 However, due to the COVID-19 pandemic and its effects on operations, there is little comparability between periods.
-For this reason, we are revising our presentation to instead present pro forma hotel operating results for all hotels.
+For this reason, we are revising our presentation to instead present All Owned Hotel operating results for all hotels.
 See "All Owned Hotel Operating Statistics" for a complete description of our methodology.
 We also discuss our Hotel RevPAR results by geographic location and mix of business (i.e., transient, group, or contract).

-2021 Compared to 2020 and 2019
+2022 Compared to 2021 and 2019